tgdiazr/Computational-Chemistry/MD-DataScience-Analysis/MD_Simulation_Workflow.md

 This script enabled thermal behavior analysis through visual comparison of energy profiles across temperature ramps.

+You can find the scripts and plots in the MD_Simulation_Plots folder, which is included as a separate directory.

 🧠 Project Highlights
 Novel ReaxFF potential developed for APTMS-functionalized silica with AST